bciccarelli/discordBot-TensorFlow/README.md

 number_of_epochs = 1
 AI.train_model(model, data, number_of_epochs)
 ```
 The number of epochs is the number of times the model will train on your data.
-For chat logs consisting of ~1000 or less messages, the number of epochs may end up needing to be
+For chat logs consisting of ~1000 or less messages, the number of epochs may end up numbering in the dozens.
+For chat logs nearing tens or hundreds of thousands of messages, the needed number of epochs will be closer to 5-10.
 ### Generating text from a model
 A model must be converted to output mode first, and then text can be generated as shown:
 ```